-- The Project work will preferably be a problem with research potential and should involve scientific research, design, generation/collection and analysis of data, determining solution and must preferably bring out the individual contribution. - Seminar should be based on the area in which the candidate has undertaken the dissertation work. - The CIE shall include reviews and the preparation of report consisting of a detailed problem statement and a literature review. - The preliminary results (if available) of the problem may also be discussed in the report. - The work has to be presented in front of the committee consists of Chairperson-BoS, Osmania University and Head, Supervisor & Project coordinator from the respective Department of the Institute. - The candidate has to be in regular contact with his supervisor and the topic of dissertation must be mutually decided by the guide and student.
+- The Project work will preferably be a problem with research potential and should involve scientific research, design, generation/collection and analysis of data, determining solution and must preferably bring out the individual contribution. - Seminar should be based on the area in which the candidate has undertaken the dissertation work. - The CIE shall include reviews and the preparation of report consisting of a detailed problem statement and a literature review. - The preliminary results (if available) of the problem may also be discussed in the report. - The work must be presented in front of the committee consists of Chairperson-BoS, Osmania University and Head, Supervisor & Project coordinator from the respective Department of the Institute. - The candidate must be in regular contact with his supervisor and the topic of dissertation must be mutually decided by the guide and student.

 Guidelines for awarding marks in CIE (Continuous Internal Evaluation): Max.
 Marks: 100

 Evaluation by Max.
 Marks Evaluation Criteria / Parameter

 Supervisor 30 Project Status / Review(s)

-Supervisor 20 Report
+20 Report

-10 Relevance of the Topic
+Departmental Committee (Chairperson BoS, Osmania University and Head, Supervisor & Project coordinator from the respective department of the institution) 10 Relevance of the Topic

-Departmental Committee (Chairperson BoS, 10 PPT Preparation
+10 PPT Preparation

-Osmania University and Head, Supervisor & Project coordinator from the respective department of the institution) 10 Presentation
+10 Presentation

 10 Question and Answers

 10 Report Preparation